cscart/docs/en/user_guide/shipping_and_taxes/shipping_methods/no_options.rst

 If shipping methods don't appear at checkout, there are two possible scenarios:

-* You see the following message in the **Select shipping method** section on the checkout page: *Unfortunately no shipping options are available for your location.
-Please contact us and we will see about delivering to you.*
+* You see the following message in the **Select shipping method** section on the checkout page: *Sorry, it seems that we have no shipping options available for your location.
+Please check your shipping address and contact us if everything is okay.
+We'll see what we can do about it.*

-* The **Select shipping method** section doesn't appear on the **Checkout** page at all.
+* The **Select shipping method** section doesn't appear on the сheckout page at all.

+* The **Select shipping method** section is there, but only *Free shipping* is written there.

 ===============================================
 No Shipping Options Available for Your Location